 - Changes to the internal road configuration to create more parking and improved vehicle access.

 The project will create an accessible, intergenerational area for residents and visitors of all ages to enjoy.
 The new playspace compliments the recently built changing places toilet facility as well as the existing shelters and natural shade tree’s.
 The works will create an inviting setting and a range of park amenities catering to the needs of the whole community.

-The total project cost is in the order of $1.77 Million.
+The total project cost was in the order of $1.77 Million.

-Council has recieved support from the Victorian Government with $700,000 funded by Sport and Recreation Victoria and $350,000 from the Growing Suburbs Fund.
+Council received support from the Victorian Government with $700,000 funded by Sport and Recreation Victoria and $350,000 from the Growing Suburbs Fund.